skirtapaieo/problem-solving-101/README.md

 # problem-solving-101

+In many situations, starting from interviews, onboarding, working in groups, and individually, with larger team constellations and so on it is very important to have a clear and understandable problem solving process, that is being followed consistently, and when side-steps are done they are done in an aware manner.

 In all the other repositories, we are trying to have a proper problem solving approach, documented in the README.MD for each repository.
+We are not very good at documenting side-steps from it and sometimes time does not allow for it at all.

 This expanded problem-solving process provides a more comprehensive view, starting from why the problem is worth solving, through how to solve it, and finally, how to validate the solution.